Skip to main content

 acts of incivility per day in everyday life.

-The average number of uncivil acts per day that U.S. workers have personally experienced or witnessed in their everyday lives has increased slightly from last quarter.
+The average number of uncivil acts per day that U.S. workers personally experienced or witnessed in their everyday lives has increased from Q4 2025.

 0%